 If I can evoke a feeling or trigger a memory, it lights me up!
 How I felt at a given moment is what stays with me about any place or time, and what I challenge myself to recreate in my paintings.
 I’ve been told that my art does not require us to feel any certain way, but challenges us simply to feel.
 My art is not merely a snapshot of remembrances, but an existential experience wherein we may feel what we would like to remember, but perhaps don’t.
 There is an elusive quality similar to the fleeting physical and emotional sensations of déjà vu that I want to convey in my paintings.
 Nature is my inspiration and it inevitably shows up, even in my abstract paintings, when I just start with a color or two that conjure a feeling or a moment.
 I use elements of nature as primal connectors to the unseen aspects of self in order to create an instant in which what we see contextualizes the vast realms of what we cannot see.
 Being an artist allows me to express my perceptions of the world in ways that words fail to accomplish, and to share those expressions with others in meaningful and interesting ways.
 Painting challenges me to see things from different perspectives; it completely absorbs my mind and takes me out of myself to a place that is shared.
 Once many years ago, I woke up from a dream with these words lingering in my mind and they have never left me.
-I knew exactly what they meant, and they have become a part of my artistic mission to transcend time, which is after all, a manmade construct: “All that was, remembering, is.”
+I understood their meaning, and they have become a part of my artistic mission to transcend time, which is after all, a manmade construct: “All that was, remembering, is.”

 This website is about the journey of creativity that I believe is part of every human’s life, in some form or fashion.
 We are born to be connected – to one another, and to all the universe, to have a perception of self in relation to that which is greater and bigger than we are, and to express and share those perceptions with others of our kind.